Integral Diophantine approximation on varieties: Approximation constants of rational curves

 The aim of this section is to compute integral approximation constants of log rational and toroidal curves, using the parametrizations obtained in Section~\ref{sec:schemes-and-curves}.
 As in the work of McKinnon and Roth~\cite[Thm.~2.16]{McK-Roth}, they will involve the integer

 defined for a closed point $y$ on a $k$-variety $X$ and a place $v$ of $k$.
 This integer will appear in denominators; if it is zero, the resulting quotient should be interpreted as $\infty$.

 \begin{proposition}[Approximation constants for log rational curves] Let $\mC$ be a log rational curve on a nice log scheme $(\mX, \mD)$.
 Assume that $\mC_0(\fo)$ contains a generically regular point.
-Let $L$ be an ample line bundle, $v$ be an archimedean place of $k$, and $x\in (C\cap D)(k)$.
+Let $L$ be a line bundle such that $\deg_L(C)> 0$, $v$ be an archimedean place of $k$, and $x\in (C\cap D)(k)$.
 Then

-\end{proposition} \begin{proof} We begin by observing $\alpha_v(x,\mC_0;L)\ge \alpha_v(x,C;L)$; as the latter constant is the rational approximation constant on $C$, which has been computed by work of McKinnon and Roth~\cite[Thm.~2.16]{McK-Roth} and equals $\frac{\deg_{L}(C)}{\mult_x(C)}$ (note that $C$ is automatically unibranched as a consequence of its log rationality), this provides the value as a lower bound.
+where $\mult_x(C)$ denotes the multiplicity of $C$ at the point $x$. \end{proposition} \begin{proof} We write $m_x=\mult_x(C),d = \deg_L(C)$ for simplicity.
+We begin by observing $\alpha_v(x,\mC_0;L)\ge \alpha_v(x,C;L)$; as the latter constant is the rational approximation constant on $C$, which has been computed by work of McKinnon and Roth~\cite[Thm.~2.16]{McK-Roth} and equals $\frac{d}{m_x}$ (note that $C$ is automatically unibranched as a consequence of its log rationality), this provides the value as a lower bound.